European project Smart Altitude

 Steinbeis 2i GmbH is mainly focusing on involvement of SMEs in the implementation of low carbon measures, on the definition of a replication roadmap and on the establishment of a network of low-carbon winter tourism regions.
 Steinbeis 2i GmbH mainly worked with other project partners to set a questionnaire, which will be used to assess low carbon policies in ski resorts.
 Steinbeis 2i GmbH also started an analysis on innovative ecosystems needed for implementing EMS in ski resorts.

-The project is funded by the Interreg Alpine Space programme and is coordinated by the Municipality of Les Orres, France.
+The project is co-financed with 1 872 029 EUR by the European Regional Development Fund through the Interreg Alpine Space programme and is coordinated by the Municipality of Les Orres, France.

 Participating countries: Austria, France, Germany, Italy, Switzerland, Slovenia